1916 Leaders and Learners Bursary FAQs

 |Reference from a school, voluntary, sports or Community Organisation:||

 All supporting documentation must be uploaded with the online application.
-If you are experiencing difficulty uploading documents it may be sent to the relevant email address of the institution by a closing date (this closing date will be announced soon).
+If you are experiencing difficulty uploading documents it may be sent to email@example.com quoting your bursary application number.
 Incomplete or late documentation will not be accepted and will render applications ineligible.

 Students can provide their personal statement in ONE of the following formats: